by Louis Bofferding

 Aesthetic Movement octagonal umbrella stand, English circa 1890.
 Stoneware.
 H: 23 3/4″.

 Chinese blanc-de-chine vase, circa 1900.
 Porcelain, giltwood stand.
 H: 22 1/2″.

-Tiffany & Co. mounted section of first transatlantic cable, American 1858.
+Tiffany & Co., mounted section of the first transatlantic telegraph cable, American 1858.
 Steel, brass, with original paper certificate attesting to its authenticity.
 L: 4″.

 Guri bowl, Chinese, circa 1650.
 Carved red-and-black lacquer, silvered-copper interior and foot.
 H: 3 3/4″ Dia: 9″.
 Provenance: Valerian Rybar & Jean-Francois Daigre, Paris; Christie’s Paris; Pierre Le-Tan, Paris.